 4. Well-written, target-centric content helps to cut through the noise.

 Facebook estimates that about 4.75 billion pieces of content are shared daily.
 Most companies have their own social media feeds populated with tons of content, so HCPs naturally filter out what isn't relevant to them.

 You can differentiate yourself by creating high-quality, target-focused content that will grab your audience’s attention.
 Make sure every word you write is relevant, personalized, easy to read, and to the point.
 As you gain a reputation for creating tailored content that has value to your target audience, you'll gain loyal followers who keep coming back for more.
 As a bonus, your marketing campaigns will be more efficient as ROI increases.

-What emerging trends in content marketing do you plan to build your content strategy around in 2018?
+What emerging trends in content marketing do you plan to build your content strategy around?

 Wolters Kluwer knows stellar content attracts physicians.
 Contact us to learn how you can leverage the unparalleled content across the Lippincott network.